Back

 II.

-Vaginov was born in in St. Petersburg in 1899.
+Vaginov was born in St. Petersburg in 1899.
 His mother was the daughter of a wealthy Siberian businessman and landowner.
-His father, a high-ranking police official, was descended from Germans who came to Russia in the 17th century.
+His father, a high-ranking security official for Nicholas II, was descended from Germans who came to Russia in the 17th century.
 During the First World War, the family name was changed from "Wagenheim" and given a Russian ending.
-Following his father's wishes, Vaginov studied law.
-During the Civil War, Vaginov served in the Red Army, both at the Polish front and east of the Urals.
-He returned to Petrograd and, after being demobilized, continued studies in the arts and humanities.
-In 1926 he married Alexandra Ivanovna Fedorova.
-She and Vaginov were both part of a group of writers who gathered about the poet, world traveler and decorated war hero, Nikolai Gumilyov.
-One of the first casualties of the Soviet regime in literary circles, Gumilyov was shot in 1921, after being falsely accused of plotting against the government.
+Following his father's wishes, Vaginov began studying law in 1917.
+Studies were interrupted by the civil war, when Vaginov served in the Red Army, at the Polish front and east of the Urals.
+After he returned to Petrograd, he was not allowed to continue study at the university, because of his father's ties to the old regime.
+Instead, he continued studies at the Institute of History of the Arts.
+He also joined the circle of writers around the poet, Nikolai Gumilyov, known as the Guild of Poets, which met at the House of the Arts on the Moika.
+A world traveler and decorated war hero with clear monarchist sympathies, Gumilyov was executed in 1921, after being accused of plotting against the government.
+In 1926, Vaginov married another writer from the group, Alexandra Ivanovna Fedorova.

-Vaginov wrote his earliest poetry when he was a teenager, and his first collection, "Journey to Chaos," was published in 1921.
-Other collections were published in 1926 and 1931.
+Vaginov’s other collections of poetry were published in 1926 and 1931.
 His first prose works, "The Monastery of Our Lord Apollo" and "The Star of Bethlehem," were published in 1922.
 Satyr Chorus was Vaginov's first novel.
 It was published in 1927 and followed by two other complete novels--Works and Days of Svistonov (1929) and Bambocciada (1931).
 As Vaginov's health declined, he worked on the novel, Harpagoniana, which was left incomplete.
-Shortly before his death, he started work on a novel about the 1905 revolution.
+Shortly before his death, he started work on a novel that was set in the earlier revolutionary year of 1905.
 The materials for that work were confiscated by the authorities.

-In 1927 Vaginov became affiliated with a left avant-garde collective of writers known as The Association of Real Creativity (in Russian, by the acronym "OBERIU").
-This was only one of several groups with which Vaginov had contact, but the spirit of OBERIU probably encouraged Vaginov to see new artistic possibilities in the random debris of everyday life.
-The group has been described as absurdist before its time.
-But the writer Vladimir Uflyand insists the "Oberiuti" (who also referred to themselves as "cigarette butts") were the true realists: "They wrote what they saw.
+During the 1920's, Vaginov became affiliated with a number of writers' groups, including the left avant-garde collective of writers known as The Association of Real Creativity (in Russian, by the acronym "OBERIU").
+Founded in 1928, OBERIU was based at an institute launched by the artist Kazimir Malevich, and its most famous member was the absurdist writer Daniil Kharms.
+The spirit of OBERIU probably encouraged Vaginov to see new artistic possibilities in the random debris of everyday life.
+The group has been described as absurdist before its time, but the writer Vladimir Uflyand insists the "Oberiuti" (who also referred to themselves as "cigarette butts") were the true realists: "They wrote what they saw.
 And, all around them, they saw the sheer absurdity called the dictatorship of the proletariat."

 A few years before Satyr Chorus, as Bakhtin recalled, Vaginov pushed the limits of the publishable when he wrote a thinly allegorical poem equating the death of the "great, far-flung empire" with the rise of a new Asiatic horde obediently charging behind red flags and the new heathen power rising in the Kremlin, "Mohammed Ulyan" (Lenin).
 The political tilt is uncharacteristically explicit, at least by comparison with Vaginov's later works.
-Overall, it might be more characteristic to describe Vaginov as a writer who (like Blok) wanted to take the side of protecting the autonomy of art from cooptation, something more easily said than done.
 As Bakhtin put it in his recollections about Vaginov: "You see, there wasn't anybody totally neutral, because life wasn't neutral, and a neutral corner was practically non-existent.
 Overall, he was a solitary person, that is to say a profoundly neutral person, in and of himself as a person, but life--that wasn't neutral."

 Culturally cosmopolitan and well-grounded in the humanities, Russian Symbolists were less reliable as guides through social upheavals in the years ahead.
 In A History of Russian Literature, Victor Terras wrote, "Like romanticism, too, Russian symbolism was an elitist movement.
 The reintegration of Russian poetry into western literature came at the expense of giving up on narodnost (the traditionally Russian and popular) in art.
 Both romanticism and symbolism, in spite of a fondness for folk traditions and folk poetry, gave little thought to a better life for the people.
 The symbolists' returning of the individual to a position of absolute value inevitably happened at the expense of literature's social concerns..."